Although I wish I could say that once I received a definitive diagnosis, everything was good, however my CVID journey continues.

-I still use and practice all of the techniques I mentioned in my post you can read here on hair loss that you can read here which do help a little and I pray eventually this side effect will soon subside.
+I still use and practice all of my techniques to combat hair loss that which do help and I pray eventually this side effect will soon subside.

 But, I digress.
 My point in writing this post is that IVIG may not solve all your health issues as in my case I believe years of living undiagnosed with CVID have wreaked havoc on my body in systemic and serious ways that I’m working to repair.
 If you also believe you could be feeling better in spite of your IVIG treatments, please continue to search for answers.

-I know it’s exhausting and I wanted to just give up a million times, but I just couldn’t.
+I know it’s exhausting and I wanted to give up on my CVID journey a million times, but I just couldn’t.
 I (and you) owe it to yourself and to your loved ones to feel the best that you can possibly feel on a daily basis.
 We all know what the alternative is…and it’s just not an option.

 Stay strong my Zebra friends!